Blind-spots of Randomized Benchmarking Under Temporal Correlations: non-Markovian ASF and conditions for Blindness to RB protocol

+leading to the sufficiency condition in Eq. \eqref{eq:diamond-sufficient-positive} for non negativity of the decay parameters. \end{proof} In particular, for qubit systems this condition reduces to a threshold of 3/4, so in any well-calibrated experiment, where the diamond error is well below this value, the decay parameters are expected to be positive.
+Also note that the threshold in ~\eqref{eq:diamond-sufficient-positive} asymptotically approaches unity as system size increases.

-For CCC-type errors, we model the noise as a convex combination of time-independent Markovian error channels represented by CPTP maps $\mathcal{N}_x$, each of which we refer to as a Markovian \emph{branch}.
-Note that we can also consider time-dependent Markovian branches where each error channel also has a time-dependence. \textit{A priori}, there is no requirement that the decay parameter $q_x$ associated with a given branch be strictly positive---consider the action of a single Clifford gate $\mathcal{C}$ applied to a pure state $\ketbra{\psi}{\psi}$ :
+For CCC-type errors, whose ASF is given by Eq.~\eqref{Eff.Mod.ASF.CCC}, we model the noise as a convex combination of Markovian error channels represented by CPTP maps $\mathcal{N}_x$. \textit{A priori}, there is no requirement that the decay parameter $q_x$ associated with a given Markovian branch be strictly positive.
+For instance, consider the action of a single Clifford gate $\mathcal{C}$ applied to a pure state $\ketbra{\psi}{\psi}$,